Use the grid list if:

 Beware: Items can still use the sap.m.ListType “navigation”, which allows click handling on specific items.
 Only use this option if the click triggers navigation to a corresponding item details page.

 - Single selection master: One item in the grid list can be selected.
-Items are selected by clicking or tapping the whole row.
+Items are selected by clicking the whole row.
 The single select master mode has no obvious visual cues, such as checkboxes or radio buttons.
 It only provides a light blue background for the selected state.
 Because of this, it can barely be differentiated from grid lists without selection (mode: None).
 Single select master is the preferred mode for single selection. (sap.m.ListMode.SingleSelectMaster).

 - Single selection left: One item in the grid list can be selected.
 For this, the grid list provides radio buttons on the left side of each item.
 Only use this mode if a click on the whole item is being used for something else, such as navigation. (sap.m.ListMode.SingleSelectLeft).
 Even in this case, prefer single select master and synchronize the selection with the navigation, so that the navigated item is also the selected item.